mosen/puppet-cups/README.md

     [agent]
     pluginsync = true

-Without pluginsync enabled, any manifest with a `printer` resource in it will throw an error or possibly just do nothing.
+Without pluginsync enabled, any manifest with a `printer` resource in it will throw an error.

 ### Examples